-- Pt dilated twice- Stereoscopic disc analysis, BIO - Pt treated appropriately for OSD, refractive error - Pt referred for evaluation and diagnosed with HTN and treated - Sole issue: during 1 exam, under duress, OD did not record - OD admission- knew IOP could have been added and none of this would have happened, but knew it wasn't right thing - Did perform dilation and BIO and disc analysis at visit
+- · Pt dilated twice-Stereoscopic disc analysis, BIO - · Pt treated appropriately for OSD, refractive error - Pt referred for evaluation and diagnosed with HTN and treated - Sole issue: during 1 exam, under duress, OD did not record IOP - OD admission-knew IOP could have been added and none of this would have happened, but knew it wasn't right thing to do - $\,\, \text{Did}\, \text{perform}\, \text{dilation}\, \text{and}\, \text{BIO}\, \text{and}\, \text{disc}\, \text{analysis}\, \text{at}\, \text{visit}$

-- Charge: Violation of Chapter 463.005 Rule 64B13-3.007 Minimum Procedures for Vision Analysis - Did not perform tonometry and 'specific glaucoma test' - Board retains expert - OD and attorney retain me as expert - · Nothing adversarial- just trying to protect and ensure right prevails
+- Charge: Violation of Chapter 463.005 Rule 64B13-3.007 Minimum Procedures for Vision Analysis - Did not perform to nometry and 'specific glaucoma test' - Board retains expert - OD and attorney retain me as expert

-- Tonometry is not, in fact, a "glaucoma test" or "specific glaucoma test", but merely the measurement of IOP - · Elevated intraocular pressure is a risk factor for glaucoma, but not in itself a diagnosis of glaucoma. - Tonometry is not even an accepted screening test for glaucoma Tonometry is not specific enough a test to screen for glaucoma as many patients with the disease can be mis-labeled as normal - Detailed stereoscopic evaluation of the optic disc is a more sensitive measurement for the determination of glaucoma - Ergo, the OD did do a 'specific glaucoma test'
+- Tonometry is not, in fact, a "glaucomatest" or "specific glaucomatest", but merely the measurement of IOP - Elevated intraocular pressure is a risk factor for glaucoma, but not in itself a diagnosis of glaucoma. - Tonometry is not even an accepted screening test for glaucoma - Tonometry is not specific enough a test to screen for glaucoma as many patients with the disease can be mis-labeled as normal - Detailed stereoscopic evaluation of the optic disc is a more sensitive measurement for the determination of glaucoma - Ergo, the OD did do a 'specific glaucoma test'

-- No permanent damage sustained by the patient. - No evidence that any of the patient's complaints were attributable to intermittent angle closure. - The patient was determined to merely have potentially occludable angles. - · The patient successfully underwent laser iridotomy, which has presumably reduced the risk of future occlusion.
+- No permanent damage sustained by the patient. - No evidence that any of the patient's complaints were attributable to intermittent angle closure. - The patient was determined to merely have potentially occludable angles. - The patient successfully underwent laser iridotomy, which has presumably reduced the risk of future occlusion.

-- The same procedure would have been necessary had the potentially occludable state been diagnosed by any other qualified doctor at any time - Thus, the patient has received the proper treatment. - There is nothing in any records reviewed that indicate the actions or alleged inactions of optometrist negatively impacted the apparently positive outcome for this patient.
+- The same procedure would have been necessary had the potentially occludable state been diagnosed by any other qualified doctor at any - Thus, the patient has received the proper treatment. - There is nothing in any records reviewed that indicate the actions or alleged inactions of optometrist negatively impacted the apparently positive outcome for this patient.

-- OD delivered excellent care in face of adversity

-- OD was professional in not altering record

-- OD sought legal counsel
+- · OD delivered excellent care in face of adversity - · OD was professional in not altering record - OD sought legal counsel